-Majority of votes cast in person or by proxy and entitled to vote at the meeting previous year's annual meeting of stockholders, or not earlier than September 27, 2013 and not later than November 26, 2013.
+Act and all other applicable laws and regulations governing submission of such proposals, deliver the notice of the proposal to us for consideration not less than 120 days nor more than 180 days prior to the anniversary of the date on which we first mailed our proxy materials for the previous year's annual meeting of stockholders, or not earlier than October 4, 2014 and not later than December 3, 2014.
 In addition, the notice must set forth the information required by our Bylaws with respect to each proposal.
 Such proposal should be sent to us, care of our Secretary, at Altera Corporation, 101 Innovation Drive, San Jose, California 95134.
+Nothing in Section 2.10 of our Bylaws shall affect the right of a stockholder to request inclusion of a proposal in the proxy statement to the extent that such right is provided by applicable law.